 - Breach of community based orders/intensive supervision orders.

 The above represents information only and is not to be taken as providing legal advice.
 It is purposely written in non-technical legal language in order to be understood by a wide audience of people from all types of backgrounds.
-If you want to know more about this topic you are advised to visit our website and contact us at Criminal-Lawyer-Perth, or call one of our criminal lawyers directly on 0422656589 or 0411185071, or speak to a lawyer of your choosing.
+If you want to know more about this topic you are advised to contact us at Criminal-Lawyer-Perth, or call one of our criminal lawyers directly on 0422 656 589, or speak to a lawyer of your choosing.